LaunchCodeEducation/lchs/src/appendices/terminal-commands/terminal-commands-tutorial.rst

 Line 3 moves us up one level into the ``School`` folder.
 Line 4 moves us from there down one level into ``Chemistry``.

-.. admonition:: Note
+.. admonition:: Tip

-   We can also combine more than one navigation step into a single command.
+   We can combine more than one navigation step into a single command.
 In the code above, we could replace lines 3 and 4 with ``cd ../Chemistry``.

-Here's a visual of what we just accomplished:

-[INSERT FIGURE]

-   Path to move to a peer directory.

-For practice, let's go from our current spot in ``Chemistry``, down into the ``Homework`` folder.
+For more practice, let's go from our current spot in ``Chemistry`` into the ``Homework`` folder.
+Looking back at the file tree, we need to move up one level (into ``School``) and then down two levels into ``Homework``.

+Let's start with a 3 step process:

 .. sourcecode:: bash
    :linenos: